Portafilters guide for espresso fans

 Why is a portafilter 58mm diameter?

 The popular commercial-style portafilter of 58mm diameter is one of the most traditional and enduring elements of espresso making.
 The reason for having this size rather than a smaller one, is that it retains temperature and distributes heat well during extraction.
+Designed with recessed spouts, the KitchenAid portafilters have a handy flat base for easier, more stable tamping, to help you to achieve the best flavour and crema.

 How fine should coffee be ground for espresso?